This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 My Chevy truck customers complained about this electrical issue for years.
 Unfortunately, when they show up at the shop everything worked properly.

-With that said, enough people have had the issue, that the problem finally got solved.
+With that said, enough people have had the issue, the problem finally got solved.
 The affected customers complain about intermittent power outages throughout the vehicle.

 In addition, they can experience false check engine light codes and erroneous warnings on the driver information center.